Welcome to the unofficial site of the

 Iranian Special Operation Forces

-This site is dediceted to the enduring memory of all my fallen brothers in arms of the Iran-Iraq war (1980-88), specially my fallen Ranger brothers, some of whom I had the honor and privilege to serve & fight alongside with.
+This site is dediceted to the enduring memories of all my fallen brothers in arms of the Iran-Iraq war (1980-88), specially my fallen Ranger brothers, some of whom I've had the honor and privilege to serve & fight alongside with.